FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 (Check out the [Download FusionAuth page](https://fusionauth.io/download) for other installation options.)

 Once FusionAuth is running (by default at [localhost:9011](http://localhost:9011)), create a new Application.
-The only configuration you need to change is `Authorized redirect URLs` on the `OAuth` tab.
-Since our Express server will be running on `localhost:9000`, we'll set this to `http://localhost:9000/oauth-callback`.
-Click the blue `Save` at the top-right to finish the configuration.
+The only configurations you need to change are `Authorized redirect URLs` and `Logout URL` on the `OAuth` tab.
+These are basically links used by FusionAuth during the only two times we redirect off our app entirely: login and logout.
+After a user logs in, FusionAuth will redirect them back to our app on one of the `Authorized Redirect URLs`.
+After a user logs out, FusionAuth will redirect them to the `Logout URL`.

 {% include _image.html src="/assets/img/blogs/fusionauth-example-react/admin-edit-application.png" class="img-fluid" figure=false alt="FusionAuth application edit page" %}

+We'll talk later about why we use these particular URLs; for now, enter `http://localhost:9000/oauth-redirect` (a point on our Express server) and `http://localhost:8080` (the only point on our single page React client).
+Click the blue `Save` button in the top-right to finish the configuration.

 A login feature isn't very useful with zero users.
 It's possible to register users from your app or using FusionAuth's self-service registration feature, but we'll manually add a user for this example.
 Select `Users` from the menu.
 You should see your own account; it's already registered to FusionAuth, which is why you can use it to log into the admin panel.